1Bitsy/1bitsy-website/content/overview/introduction.md

 ## How is 1Bitsy different?

-I know what you are most curious about.
-"Why should I use 1Bitsy instead of something else?"
+I know you are wondering, "Why should I use 1Bitsy instead of something else?"

-There are hundreds if not thousands different development platforms out there.
+There are hundreds if not thousands of different development platforms out there.
-There are cheap boards that are large, there are small boards that are expensive, there are small and cheap and you can download software for free but it is closed source and locks you into one specific microcontroller.
-There are small, cheap, simple boards with large communities that try to be simple by obscuring and hiding functionality.
+There are cheap boards that are large, there are small boards that are expensive and there are small and cheap boards you can freely download software for but they are closed source and lock you into one specific microcontroller.
+There are small, cheap and simple boards with large communities that try to be uncomplicated by obscuring and hiding functionality.
 But as far as we know there is nothing out there that fits the following categories at the same time: